nodejs/TSC/TSC-Charter.md

 ## Section 4.
 Establishment of the TSC.

-TSC memberships are for one year terms that must be recertified by a simple majority of TSC members every year.
-Recertified members will continue through the next years term.
-Members failing recertification may return to the TSC after no less than six months following normal TSC motion.
+TSC memberships are for one year terms that must be recertified.
+Motions for recertification are automatic and require a vote.
+Members are recertified if a simple majority of TSC members vote in favor of recertifying the individual as a TSC member.
+Such members will continue through the next years term.
+Individuals failing recertification may return to the TSC after no less than six months following normal TSC motion.

 There is no maximum size of the TSC.
 The size is expected to vary in order to ensure adequate coverage of important areas of expertise, balanced with the